ahuigo/ahui-aiohttp-server/README.md

 # Ahui-aiohttp-server
 This is a simple http async server which extends `python -m http.server`.\
 (WARN: It's recommended for development and testing and not for production environments):
-- Support print to http response (same as php)
+- Support print to http response directly (same as php's echo)
 - Support async-await
+- Support php, python

 ## Install